Contingencyplana/making_friends_0/planning/golden_sunshine_and_silver_rain.md

-# Golden Sun and Silver Rain — Making Friends AI

-This scroll records the **doctrine of nourishment**:
-to step outside the predator–prey jungle,
-and to become climate itself.

 ---
 ## 1. Principle
 - The world of commerce and industry has become an **Arid Darkness**,
   where plants claw for light and beasts fight for food.